captn3m0/ifttt-webhook/README.md

     	password: "password specified in ifttt",
     	title: "title generated for the recipe in ifttt", categories:['array','of','categories','passed'],
-    	body:"Body of the blog post as created in ifttt recipe" }
+    	description:"Body of the blog post as created in ifttt recipe" }

 To get the data from the POST request, you can use any of the following: